 - Firmer and more toned stomach and body muscles

 - Safe and effective way of exercising during pregnancy to minimise pressure on the spine

 - Based on scientific research

 History of Pilates

-When World War I broke out, he was transferred to the Isle of Man, where he first began to use his fitness knowledge to help rehabilitate those injured in the war.
+When World War I broke out he worked in the Isle of Man, where he first began to use his fitness knowledge to help rehabilitate those injured in the war.
 Joseph Pilates experimented with springs attached to the hospital beds to encourage patients to begin moving at an early stage and strengthening their muscles.
 This early experimentation with springs and pulleys was what inspired the development of much of the traditional Pilates equipment we use today.

-After the war, Joseph Pilates returned to Germany for a short period of time before moving to New York with his wife Clara.
+After the war, Joseph Pilates moved to New York with his wife Clara.
 It was here where he opened his first Pilates studio in 1923.
 His work spread initially to the west coast of America and then onto London in the mid seventies.